lm165678/keyword_search_engine_xlsm/README.md

 - due to the format limitation of .xlsx file, please convert them to .xlsm.
 About how to do this. please check this [link](https://support.office.com/en-us/article/save-a-workbook-in-another-file-format-6a16c862-4a36-48f9-a300-c2ca0065286e)

 ## Example Output
+- currently console output is disabled. you can use the program to see output in mongodb.
+[Download MongoDB Compass](https://www.mongodb.com/products/compass)
-- all skills will be printed in the console like
+- if you want to see console output in real-time, you can uncomment **line 47** all skills will be printed in the console like below

 > [INFO] term: Big Six Non-O157 STEC Panels: tfidf 6.054439346269371 <br>
 > [INFO] term: Six Sigma: tfidf 6.054439346269371 <br>